gkhays/h2-docker/README.md

 ![Login](docs/h2-console-login.png)

-The project does not actually create a database but you may do so by attaching to the container and executing the H2 shell to do so.
+The project does not actually create a database but you may create one by attaching to the container and executing the H2 shell to do so.

 ```bash
 docker exec -it h2-docker-1 bash